jquast/ucs-detect/docs/sw_results/extraterm.rst

 Language Support
 ++++++++++++++++

-The following 23 languages were tested with 100% success:
+The following 2 languages were tested with 100% success:

-(Jinan), (Yeonbyeon), Chinese, Gan, Chinese, Hakka, Chinese, Jinyu, Chinese, Mandarin (Beijing), Chinese, Mandarin (Guiyang), Chinese, Mandarin (Harbin), Chinese, Mandarin (Nanjing), Chinese, Mandarin (Simplified), Chinese, Mandarin (Tianjin), Chinese, Mandarin (Traditional), Chinese, Min Nan, Chinese, Wu, Chinese, Xiang, Chinese, Yue, Colorado, Japanese, Japanese (Osaka), Japanese (Tokyo), Korean, Nuosu, Vietnamese (Han nom).
+Chinese, Mandarin (Simplified), Korean.

 The following 95 languages are not fully supported: